The biggest employers are successfully enacting vaccine mandates. Many smaller ones need help

 Some executives of small companies have been pleasantly surprised by the power of a mandate.

-When Jim Luchesse, chief executive of the music events company , turned to the alliance, he found he wasn’t alone in pushing for his workers to get the coronavirus vaccine.
+When Jim Lucchesse, chief executive of the music events company Sofar Sounds, turned to the alliance, he found he wasn’t alone in pushing for his workers to get the coronavirus vaccine.

-“You feel a little bit less of an island — other companies are doing this too and relying on the Health Action Alliance,” Luchesse said.
+“You feel a little bit less of an island — other companies are doing this too and relying on the Health Action Alliance,” Lucchesse said.

 He ended up requiring his staff of about 85 to be vaccinated if they came into the office — mostly in Boston and London.
 He also required proof of vaccination for people attending the music shows that his company put on.